Job Order Contracting

-The Job Order Contracting (JOC) Program is a procurement method agencies use to complete small construction projects with a total value of $10,000 to $300,000.
+The Job Order Contracting (JOC) Program is a procurement method agencies use to complete small construction projects with a total value of $10,000 to $400,000.
 The program is administered by the Gordian Group (Gordian) who act as the Commonwealth’s JOC Consultant.
 To facilitate the completion of these projects DGS has established four Prime Professional Construction Service contracts for General Construction, HVAC, Plumbing and Electrical services in each of the seven regions; Northwestern, Southwestern, Central Southwest, Central Southeast, Capital, Southeastern and Northeastern.
-These contracts were awarded based on an RFP (Request for Proposal) that considered Technical Qualifications, Pricing, and Small/Small Diverse Business participation.
+These contracts were awarded based on an RFP (Request for Proposal) that considered Technical Qualifications and Pricing.
 Technical Qualification points were awarded to the contractor with the Technical highest score.
 Pricing favored the contractor's proposal with the lowest Adjustment Factors.
-Small/Small Diverse Business participation considered the contractor’s minimum commitment to the utilization of Small and Small Diverse businesses expressed as a total percentage of their dollar volume.
+Small Diverse Business participation goals were set as part of the RFP.

 Small Diverse Business Opportunities and Information